Table of Contents

-The following features in the Mendix Modelers make logic reuse easy:
+The following features in Mendix Studio and Mendix Studio Pro make logic reuse easy:

 - Existing microflows and rules can be called from any other microflow or page context in the Mendix app project.
 Mendix has refactoring tooling built in that makes it easy to extract logic from an existing microflow into a new microflow containing a well-defined interface of input parameters and a return type.
 The logic is then fully reusable from any other context.

 - You can reuse your existing Java libraries and custom code in the app logic.

 - Reusable logic can be grouped in modules and exported to the Mendix App Store.
 From there, it can be shared as public or private (meaning, company internal) content with other app projects.

 - The Mendix App Store contains many reusable microflows and microflow connectors that can be downloaded into your app model.
 This eliminates the need for reinventing the logic for each project.
 The Community Commons Function Library module from the App Store is a great example of shared community best practices.